robinhowlett/slate/source/index.html.md

 ```
 The simplest way to start the Snaplex is to run the packaged `jcc.war` file.

-To check if the Snaplex started correctly, login to the [SnapLogic Dashboard](https://elastic.snaplogic.com/sl/dashboard.html):
+To check if the Snaplex started correctly, log in to the [SnapLogic Dashboard](https://elastic.snaplogic.com/sl/dashboard.html):

 ![SnapLogic Dashboard Snaplex Health](http://dl.dropboxusercontent.com/u/3519578/Screenshots/1Z0t.png)